pointfreeco/sqlite-data/Sources/SQLiteData/Documentation.docc/Articles/PreparingDatabase.md

 # Preparing a SQLite database

-Learn how to create and configure the SQLite database that holds your application's data.
+Learn how to create, configure and migrate the SQLite database that holds your application’s data.

 ## Overview